NAG-DevOps/speed-hpc/software-list.md

 ## EL7 {#sect:software-el7}

-Not all packages are intended for HPC, but the common tree is available on Speed as well as teaching lab desktops.
+Not all packages are intended for HPC, but the common tree is available on Speed as well as teaching labs' desktops.

 -   `a2ps-4.13b`